Slow Cooker Scalloped Potatoes

 Variations for homemade potatoes au gratin

-Use only one kind of potato – If sweet potatoes/regular potatoes are not your go to.
+Use only one kind of potato – Rather than using both.

-Use a variety of potatoes – Laura potatoes, Tajfun potatoes, Melody potatoes, etc.
+Use a variety of potatoes – Try Laura potatoes, Tajfun potatoes, Melody potatoes, etc.

 Add bacon – Use bacon bits as a topping at the end.

-Use other herbs – Basil, cilantro, rosemary, etc.
+Use other herbs – Such as fresh basil, cilantro, thyme, chives, rosemary, etc.

 Make it spicy – Add red chili flakes, jalapenos, or even cayenne if you prefer more heat.

-Add meat – Pre-cooked ham, shredded chicken, beef, etc.
+Add meat – Try pre-cooked ham, shredded chicken, beef, etc.

-Add veggies – Carrots, shallots, kale, mushrooms, peppers, etc.
+Add veggies – Such as carrots, shallots, kale, mushrooms, peppers, etc.

 Use other seasonings- Try using Italian, Mexican, Cajun, Indian, or Greek seasoning blends.
-The overall flavor of the soup changes based on your choice of seasoning.
+The overall flavor changes based on your choice of seasoning.

 Make it vegan – Use vegan cheese, soy milk, plant-based butter, etc.